 Fig. 1.
 China's Huai River/Qinling Mountain Range winter heating policy line and PM10 concentrations.
 Black dots indicate the DSP locations.
-Coloring corresponds to interpolated PM10 levels at the 12 nearest monitoring stations, where green, yellow, and red indicate areas with relatively low, moderate, and high levels of PM10 respectively.
-Areas left in white are not within an acceptable range of any station.
+Coloring corresponds to interpolated PM10 levels at the 12 nearest monitoring stations,

 Fig. 2.
-Each observation (circle) is generated by averaging TSPs across the Disease Surveillance Point locations within a "I latitude range, weighted by the population at each location.
-The size of the circle is in proportion to the total population at DSP locations within the 1s latitude range.
-The plotted line reports the fitted values from a regression of TSPs on a cubic polynomial in latitude using the sample of DSP locations, weighted by the population at each location.
+Each observation (circle) is generated by averaging TSPs across the Disease Surveillance Point locations within a 1+ latitude range, weighted by the population at each location.
+The size of the circle is in proportion to the total population at DSP locations within the 1+ latitude range.
+The plotted line reports the fitted values from a regression of TSPs on a cubic polynomial in latitude using